carasaj/name_gender_predictor/README.md

 The script is written in Python 3.7 using Jupyter Lab, and exists as a Python Notebook file (.ipynb).
 The datasheet is in a CSV (.csv) format.

-The user will need to install and/or import the following:
+The user will need to install and/or import the following libraries:

 * [Python3](https://www.python.org/downloads/) - This script is written in Python3, which the user will need installed.
 * [Anaconda](https://docs.continuum.io/anaconda/) - A package manager for installing pandas and Jupyter Lab.
 Optional but efficient.